Kristina01111000/Drws_site/README.md

 finish setting up monster insights? look into https://wpforms.com/docs/how-to-use-lite-connect-for-wpforms/?utm_locale=en_US

-5/30
-- Menu: Self-Renewal System; dropdown with: Wellness Check, 30 Day Challenge; Then Full System
-- Add it to the programs tab at the top, and at the button in the dropdown
-- In dropdown Full system, learning program, video collections, takes them to patreon
-- Make a sub menu that brings them to the same page, with a different anchor point

 6/27
-- In the dropdown add a freebies section with the free stuff underneath it
 - Make  a new level for patreon members in PMP backend
 - Add some lesson chats, at least 2 for each level
 - 	6